Split Domain Routing

-Split Domain Routing (SDR) allows you to have a single domain's mailboxes distributed between our system and an external system, working together as though they were in one environment.
+Split Domain Routing (SDR) allows you to have a single domain's mailboxes distributed between our system and an external system, working together as if they were in one environment.
 This is primarily used when migrating a large number of mailboxes over to our system from another server over an extended period of time.

 Mailboxes can be moved in batches to make the move more manageable for administrators and to make the transition almost seamless for the users.
 Though it is not common, SDR can also be used when you need to maintain some mailboxes on an existing system for an extended period of time or permanently.